 I've personally been to Ho Chi Minh over 10 times, and each time I find myself going back to places I crave, and throwing in a few new one's to keep it exciting.
 This city is sprawling with some unbeatable deals when it comes to eating out.
 From lowly street stalls to fine-dining, it has it all.
 My favourite things to eat in Saigon are Phô and Ramen.
 Due to the large Japanese ex-pat community, you can eat a bowl of Ramen so tasty that if you closed your eyes you'd honestly think you were in Tokyo.
 That along with epic bowls of Phô keeps me coming back year after year.

 In my experience Phô is divided "loosely" into 2 groups: One where the broth is excellent but the meat is tough/chewy, or the broth is average but the beef is amazingly tender.
 It's very difficult to get the best of both worlds.

-Here is a list of all the places I tried a bowl of Phô in Saigon over the years, from worst to first:
+Here is a list of all the places I tried to find "The Best Pho in Saigon", from worst to first:

 Phô Hoa Pasteur

 I caught a Grab Moto up to Pasteur, almost smacked straight into a brand new BMW, then had a man literally 1 cm from running into me on the back of the bike until I shouted and he looked up in the last split second, got to the place, noticed it was packed, found a table as discreetly as I could, and ordered.

 The noodles were over-cooked.
 The broth was that insipid, sweet, clear broth that can sometimes pack such a punch, but didn't at all... it didn't even taste that great when I threw in the bean sprouts, basil, culantro, chilli's and a dose of hot sauce.
 This was an exercise in futility.
 Nothing could save it.